olliethomas/thesis/content/01_introduction/intro.md

 ## Overview

+The reason for this increase in activity is simple.
+Machine Learning models reflect underlying data.
+This has enabled them to be incredibly successful, performing to a superhuman standard for many tasks {cite}`Vin17,BroSan18,SilSchSim17`.
+Typically these tend to be objective problems such as predicting the weather {cite}`HolLiuVo16`, playing Atari games {cite}`AdaAdaGreJedKacMic18` or distinguishing between plant phenotypes {cite}`SinGanSinSar16`.
+In fact, the success and high performance of machine learning techniques in these areas has led to the desire to apply these same techniques to more subjective areas, such as advertising {cite}`Swe13`, parole hearings {cite}`AngLarMatKir16` or CV screening {cite}`Ideal`.
+However, this presents a problem, described in the paper "Residual Unfairness in Fair Machine Learning from Prejudiced Data" {cite}`KalZho18` as "Bias In, Bias Out".
+This refers to training a model on biased data and (unwittingly) approximating a biased function.
+It is analogous to the database mantra "Garbage In, Garbage Out".
+In principle, this short description is appealing, but it leaves us with hard questions to face, such as defining bias in this context and how to rectify it.
+In {ref}`definitions`, we'll review the current trends in bias definitions and give some firmer definitions of the counterbalance, fairness, with regard to unfairness in data.
+This is followed by {ref}`impl`, an overview of how fairness constraints are being added to existing models.

+The predominant discussion in this review is around fairness, as this has received the most attention within the machine learning community.
+The other areas, interpretability and accountability, which comprise the greater 'ethical' category have received far less attention[^1].
+Although, we'll discuss them briefly in the related work section {ref}`background`.

+One area that has received little exploration, is the difference between transparency and interpretability.
+These terms are often used as synonyms, however that leads to confusion.
+A system can be transparent, but that doesn't mean we are capable of interpreting the results[^2].
+Similar to the idea of a transparent system is one where we can see an intermediate representation.
+This is the concept of learned "fair" representations which have proved to be a popular approach to remove bias from the feature space.
+However, whilst transparent (to a degree), the lack of interpretability may ultimately become their downfall.
+An overview of learned representations and more of this discussion is in {ref}`impl_repr`.

+An over-arching theme throughout this review is that these problems are not just complicated, they are complex.
+There's a major challenge that a lot of biases are ingrained into our culture.
+An example of this is the everyday words that we use as highlighted by the paper "Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings" {cite}`BolChaZouSalKal16`.
+The exercise of debiasing word embeddings is appealing, and has sparked debate, with recent papers "Mitigating Unwanted Biases with Adversarial Learning" {cite}`ZhaLemMit18` and "Adversarial Removal of Demographic Attributes from Text Data" {cite}`ElaGol18` proposing techniques based on adversarial learning and a warning against this approach respectively.
+The adversarial approach to combating this problem is discussed in {ref}`impl_adv`.

+As these problems are complex, simply analysing correlations may not be enough to solve them without understanding the causal relationship between attributes.
+A predominant issue in this area revolves around the problem that what is considered discriminatory is domain-specific, requiring subject matter expertise to identify.
+For example, sex may be an important, non-discriminatory feature in a diagnosis system, but would be considered discriminatory by a bank to determine if you should receive a loan.
+Due to this, causal inference as a method to understand relationships between attributes is gaining in popularity.
+A brief summation of this activity is covered in {ref}`causal`.

 ### The Goals of Machine Learning
 Given inputs $x \in \mathcal{X}$ and a target $y \in \mathcal{Y}$, the goal is to learn a function $f: x \rightarrow y$ that emulates some underlying relationship.